TheBeachLab/myComputing/daily.md

 ## Cron jobs

 Install `cronie` package and `systemctl start cronie && systemctl enable cronie`.
 List cron jobs with `crontab -l`.
 Add jobs with `crontab -e`.
-Use this snippet as a cheat sheet:
+This is my crontab with a snippet as a cheat sheet:

 ```bash
 #* * * * * command to be executed